Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Max-Stable Processes

-where $V_i=\frac{\partial V_{(\bm{s}_i, \bm{s}_j)}}{\partial z_i}$ and $V_{ij}=\frac{\partial^2 V_{(\bm{s}_i, \bm{s}_j)}}{\partial z_i\partial z_j}$, and the function arguments have been omitted for simplicity, and $\mathcal{O} \subset \mathcal{O}_{total}$ with $\mathcal{O}_{total} = \{(i, j): 1\leq i < j\leq D\}$ taken to be all unique pairs of site indices.
+where $V_i=\frac{\partial V_{(\bm{s}_i, \bm{s}_j)}}{\partial z_i}$ and $V_{ij}=\frac{\partial^2 V_{(\bm{s}_i, \bm{s}_j)}}{\partial z_i\partial z_j}$, and $\mathcal{O} \subset \mathcal{O}_{total}$ with $\mathcal{O}_{total} = \{(i, j): 1\leq i < j\leq D\}$ taken to be all unique pairs of site indices.
 If $\mathcal{O} = \mathcal{O}_{total}$, all available observation pairs are utilized and this leads to inefficient inference due to the use of redundant information.
 Therefore, a careful choice of a significantly smaller number of pairs is suggested by \cite{huser2016non} to achieve computational and statistical efficiency.
-A possibility is to include a small fraction of strongly dependent pairs \citep{bevilacqua2012estimating}, i.e., the closest ones in the stationary and isotropic case, or using more distant pairs of sites (\cite{huser2013statistical}, Chapter~3; \cite{huser2014space}).
-For a nonstationary model, selecting pairs using the lowest pre-computed empirical extremal coefficients, i.e., the ones estimated with the strongest dependence, leads to bias in parameter estimates \citep{huser2016non}; instead of sampling only the closest observation pairs, we want to include pairs with various distances to fully explore the extremal dependence structure.
-To this end, we propose two strategies: a simple and a stratified sampling scheme.
-Our simple strategy is to randomly sample a small fraction of observation pairs with uniform probability from all those available.
-With stratified sampling, we stratify observation pairs into predefined distance classes, and then draw the same percentage of pairs from each class; this approach ensures that the distribution of distances among sampled pairs is approximately uniform so that the distant pairs have a similar \enquote{weight} in the pairwise likelihood compared to the close pairs.
-Our simulations in Section \ref{SelectionOfPairs} investigate the statistical efficiency of both sampling schemes.
+A possibility is to include a small fraction of strongly dependent pairs \citep{bevilacqua2012estimating}, i.e., the closest ones in the stationary and isotropic case, or using more distant pairs of sites \citep[Chapter 3 of][]{huser2013statistical, huser2014space}.
+For a nonstationary model, selecting pairs using the lowest pre-computed empirical extremal coefficients, i.e., the ones estimated with the strongest dependence, leads to biases in parameter estimates \citep{huser2016non}. {For nonstationary models, we make use of some alternative methods to sample observation pairs; more details are given in Section~\ref{EfficientInference}.}